-"UWO" or "U/W/O" trust, is an acronym stands for "under will of."
-It's an abbreviation used to identify an interest in an asset or property created under the terms of a last will and testament.
-It might identify a specific bequest of personal property or money or more commonly a testamentary trust that is established under the terms of a last will and testament.
+A "UWO" trust is an acronym for "Under the Will of."
+It's an abbreviation used to identify an interest in an asset or property created under the terms of a will and testament.
+It might identify a specific bequest of personal property, money or, more commonly, a testamentary or living trust established under the terms of a last will and testament.

-Here are two circumstances under which you might encounter a "UWO" designation.
+Below are two circumstances under which you might encounter a UWO designation:

 An AB trust is one formed by spouses to get the most from available federal estate tax exemptions.
-Each spouse leaves his or her property to an irrevocable trust -- A or B. The assets are not subject to estate tax when the first spouse dies, nor are they taxable when the second spouse dies and ultimately transfers them to other beneficiaries.
-The property can be used for the benefit of the surviving spouse during her lifetime, but she does not technically own it.
+Each spouse leaves his or her property to an irrevocable trust, A or B. The assets are not subject to estate taxes when the first spouse dies, nor are they taxable when the second spouse dies.
+Ultimately, it transfers to other beneficiaries.
+The property can be used for the benefit of the surviving spouse during their lifetime, but they do not technically own it.

-A generation-skipping trust transfers assets to grandchildren rather than to the trustmaker's children, another means of avoiding estate taxation.
+A generation-skipping trust transfers assets to grandchildren rather than to trustee's children – another means of avoiding estate taxation.

-Both of these trusts involve complicated rules that are best explained by an estate planning attorney, and both are testamentary trusts.
+Both of those examples involve complicated rules best explained by an estate planning attorney, and both are testamentary trusts.